pnp/addin-transformation-guidance/articles/From-App-Parts-to-Modern-Web-Parts.md

 ![The outline of the SharePoint Framework generated solution.](./assets/From-App-Parts-to-Modern-Web-Parts/From-App-Parts-to-Modern-Web-Parts-spfx-outline.png)

-The main file, to start from is the *ListDocumentsWebPart.ts*, under the *src\webparts\listDocuments* folders.
+The main file, to start from is the *ListDocumentsWebPart.ts*, under the *src\webparts\listDocuments* folder.
 The file is based on TypeScript syntax, which is the one used by SharePoint Framework.

 ```TypeScript